 Perhaps some of these descriptions sound familiar to you.
 If you feel your life is chaotic and out-of-control, we can help.
-At The Refuge, our compassionate staff is trained to help you fight alcohol addiction.
+Our residential rehab center’s compassionate staff are trained to help you fight alcohol addiction.
 You aren’t alone; there is hope.

-The Refuge is a multifaceted alcohol addiction treatment program.
+We are a multifaceted alcohol addiction treatment center.
 We don’t define you by your diagnosis and we don’t simply treat your symptoms – we treat the whole you.
 We take the time to get to know you and focus on your strengths and unique qualities.
-At The Refuge, we are concerned about all of your needs – spiritual, emotional, mental, physical, social, legal and vocational – as opposed to focusing exclusively on your addiction.
+We are concerned about all of your needs – spiritual, emotional, mental, physical, social, legal and vocational – as opposed to focusing exclusively on your addiction.
 Everyone who comes to us for help will receive individualized treatment.
-We use a 12-step program as the backdrop for your specific treatment plan.
+We use a 12-step process as the backdrop for your specific treatment plan.
 We know how difficult it is to think about life without alcohol and will provide support as you work to achieve sobriety.
 We also use scientifically-validated treatment approaches to help you begin your journey to a life filled with happiness, health, friends, and family.

-Treatment Options for Alcohol Abuse at The Refuge
+Treatment Options for Alcohol Abuse at Our Center

 Detoxification: Averaging 7-10 days, our alcohol detox will safely and effectively rid your body of alcohol and any other drugs in your system.
-The Refuge uses medication to provide the most effective and humane detox process possible.
+Our alcoholism treatment center uses medication to provide the most effective and humane detox process possible.
 Medications may be used to help you with specific symptoms.
-For alcohol detox, we use disulfuram (Antabuse) and topiramate (Topamax) to curb your cravings.
+For alcohol detox, we use disulfiram (Antabuse) and topiramate (Topamax) to curb your cravings.

 Interpersonal therapy (IPT): Focuses on social relationships and re-establishing normal roles in life.
 We help you identify any interpersonal contributions to your addiction, work to repair broken relationships, and establish new social support networks.

-Cognitive behavioral therapy (CBT): We’ll help you explore and identify maladaptive, inaccurate, and irrational thoughts related to your alcohol abuse.
+Cognitive behavioral therapy (CBT): We’ll help you explore and identify maladaptive, inaccurate, and irrational thoughts related to your alcoholism.
 You’ll learn methods to challenge and restructure these negative thought patterns and replace them with more positive ways of thinking.

 Dialectic behavior therapy (DBT): DBT validates the factors which lead you to addiction, helps you tolerate extreme emotions which can’t be eliminated, and provides you with new strategies to help you cope better with stress.
 We work to teach you how to balance the acceptance of previous experiences that can’t be changed with emotional regulation skills to help you feel more stable in the present and future.